 For his 2019 project, Miner asked participants to bring items that held sentimental value as a means of storytelling.
 For Linton, an avid reader, she chose her Kobo and materials used in scrapbooking; other participants chose books, jewelry, medals and paintings.

 Linton usually prefers to be behind the camera, but with Miner’s encouragement she found herself on the other side of the lens.

 By stepping outside of her comfort zone Linton said, “the project was truly an exercise in personal growth.
 Chris has a way of seeing things in you that you might not see in yourself.”

-Miner recently displayed a collection of 24 portraits at Providence Care Hospital.
+Miner displayed a collection of 24 portraits at Providence Care Hospital.
 The pop-up show attracted the attention of countless patients, families, staff and visitors who stopped by.

 “To see and read about the lives of some of the wonderful people who have received care with us was incredibly touching,” said Tim Huddle, a Human Resources Consultant.

 The Inner Lives project was made possible thanks to contributions made to the University Hospitals Kingston Foundation (UHKF) and the Ontario Arts Council.